-- (Number of students who are proficient in Math) ÷ (The greater of {number of students with valid scores in Math excluding all students with a suppressed score or 95% of the Participation Rate denominator for Math}) × 100 - Use this formula for every student group and overall
+- (Number of students who are proficient in Math) ÷ (Number of students with valid scores excluding all students with a suppressed score in Math ) × 100 - Use this formula for every student group and overall. - At the state level, all counts/percentages should be based on unduplicated student counts.